cezarm84/RideShare/docs/driver_management.md

 ### Registration Process

-#### Driver Registration (Recommended Method)
+#### Driver Registration

-The recommended way to register as a driver is using the one-step registration process:
+The recommended way to register as a driver is using the consolidated driver creation endpoint:

 ```
-POST /api/v1/drivers/with-user
+POST /api/v1/drivers
 ```

+This endpoint supports two scenarios:

+1. **Self-registration** - Creating both a user account and driver profile in one step
+2. **Admin-only** - Creating a driver profile for an existing user

+##### Scenario 1: Self-registration

 Request body: